ak0959/amazon-sentiment-analysis/README.md

 ## 📊 Project Vision
 This project demonstrates an end-to-end Machine Learning pipeline for sentiment classification.
 While the original dataset contains 3.6 million reviews, this project intentionally scales the analysis to **1,000,000 samples** to balance high-performance modeling with the computational constraints of a standard 16GB RAM development environment.

+## 🧠 What is Sentiment Classification?

+Sentiment Classification is a branch of **Natural Language Processing (NLP)** that uses algorithms to determine the emotional tone behind a body of text.

+### How it works in this project:
+1. **Binary Classification:** We treat sentiment as a "Yes/No" problem.
+Label **1** represents Positive (4-5 star reviews), and Label **0** represents Negative (1-2 star reviews).
+2. **Feature Extraction (TF-IDF):** This process identifies "signature words."
+For example, the word "waste" appears frequently in negative reviews but rarely in positive ones.
+TF-IDF gives "waste" a high mathematical weight for the Negative class.
+3. **The Prediction:** When we give the model a new review, it looks at the weights of all the words present.
+If the "Negative weights" outweigh the "Positive weights," the model predicts a `0`.

+### Why this matters:
+In a real-world business context, this allows companies to:
+* **Monitor Brand Health:** Instantly track customer satisfaction across millions of data points.
+* **Identify Product Flaws:** Automatically flag reviews mentioned "broken" or "defective" for the quality control team.
+* **Competitive Analysis:** Compare the sentiment of your products against competitors at scale.

 ---

 ## 🛠️ Technical Decisions & Methodology